saitejesh-cyber/trust-before-intelligence-book/reference/chapter_2_mapping_document_v1_1_clean.md

 **Movement 5 (Summary):**
 - "INPACT(TM) is now established as Pillar 1 of the Architecture of Trust"
-- "Chapter 3 explores why transforming BI-era infrastructure to fulfill these needs is challenging"
+- "Chapter 3 reveals the seven infrastructure gaps between BI-era and Agent-era--explaining why transformation is necessary"
 - "Chapters 4-7 build Pillar 2: the 7-Layer Architecture that delivers on these needs"

 ### Cross-Pillar References